Innovation

 CellFil

-Lenzing is leading partner in the CELLFIL project to advance textile production, focusing on scaling lyocell filament and achieving circular economy goals.
+Lenzing is a partner in the CELLFIL project to advance textile production.
+The project focuses on scaling lyocell filament and exploring circular economy applications.

 Christian Doppler Logo